AdobeDocs/experience-manager-screens.en/help/using/introduction-network-setups.md

 A Network Setup can have various structures.
 This section provides an overview of the network structures deployed in an environment.
 There are different setups that are sometimes implemented from scratch.

 This section highlights an introduction to proxy servers followed by the different network structures that are setup withing different organizations.

+>[!NOTE]
+>**AEM Screens Network Requirements**
+>The AEM Screens Communicates directly with the AEM Cloud Service, therefore there is a need to establish a stable connection between those two nodes.
+Firewalls are absolutely mandatory for commercial Internet Access and the Customer needs to know which Communication Ports need to be opened in Firewalls and other IT-Security related network components that are within control of the Customer.

 ## Proxy Servers {#proxy-servers}